openemail/openemail-docs-v1/docs/prerequisite-system.md

 ## **Setting MTU**

-If you are running openemail in OpenStack environment: Check your MTU and set it accordingly in docker-compose.yml.
-See **4.1** in [our installation docs](https://docs.openemail.io/install/).
+If you are running Openemail in OpenStack environment: Check your MTU and set it accordingly in docker-compose.yml.
+See **4.1** in [our installation docs](https://openemail.io/install/).